 We loved that even the bridges in Stockholm are beautiful!

 It was then time for a break to warm up and experience fika.
-Many Swedes consider that it is almost essential to make time for fika every day.
+Many Swedes consider that it is almost essential to make time for fika every day and it’s a must do for visitors, especially when visiting Stockholm in winter.
 Fika means making time for your friends, family or colleagues and sharing a cup of coffee and something sweet to eat!
 Coffee and hot chocolate were on the menu, along with freshly baked cinnamon buns (or kanelbulle).
 These spiced buns are found in every single cafe, restaurant, 7/11 and grocery store around the country and are so good that you’ll struggle to stop at one!

 Caffeinated and with a sugar rush from the cinnamon buns, we headed back into Gamla Stan to explore the stunning ochre (and other warm) coloured buildings.

 We explored the Kungliga Slottet Royal Palace which is one of the largest palaces in the world with over 600 rooms!
 It was spectacular, just like all of Stockholm’s architecture.